nsalhab/Tick-T-Test-AAD-UDF/README.md

 #https://github.com/nsalhab/Tick-T-Test-AAD-UDF

 What is this about?
-This is the code of our custom anomaly detection algorithm.
-Welch's t-test defines the statistic t by the following formula:
+This is the code of a custom anomaly detection algorithm using Welch's t-test for the null hypothesis H0.
+It consists of two-sample location test, used to validate the hypothesis that the related two populations have equal means.

+The T-Test code is implemented in Python and uses the scipy stats library.

 Environment:
 Kapacitor is designed to integrate easily with any algorithm that fits specific domains.